apeirohaon/spacepirates/character_descriptions.md

 All 3 crewmembers: desperately want to leave their old life

 B1: Caph
 Sex: female
-Age: ??
+Age: ?? (getting up in the years)
 A trader in information.
 Exceedingly well informed about any and all subjects, but accordingly reluctant to share.
+One of the very most competent individuals in her line of work.
 An occasional (reluctant) contact of MC.